mde-docs/mde-docs.github.io/mde-docs-site/docs/tutorials/etl-flowchart-to-html.md

 	div.children.addAll(f.nodes.equivalent());
 }

-//Lazy rules are invoked after all non-lazy rules have been executed
+// Lazy rules are invoked only when their output is
+// requested by some other rule using equivalent() or ::=
 @lazy
 rule Action2Heading
 	transform a : Source!Action